-Alongside journalism, I also do short-term, custom research-based work on issues that interest me.
+Alongside journalism, I also do short-term, custom research work.

 I love reading, writing and traveling.
-I live in a small Swiss town located on the shores of Lake Leman, with my husband.
+I live in a small Swiss town along Lake Leman with my family.